"By the deeds of the Law there shall no flesh be Justified..." Rom 3:20

-It was the Messiah Yahoshua that fulfilled the requirement of the Law on behalf of all that would surrender their lives to him:
+It was the Messiah Yahoshua that fulfilled the requirement of the Law on behalf of all those would surrender their lives to him:

-You see the heavenly Father Yahuweh had two choices Yahuweh had in doing away with sin.
+You see the heavenly Father Yahuweh had two choices in doing away with sin.

 Think it through for a moment.
-Yahoshua had to die because the Law had been broken.
-Sin demanded death.
-If the law could have been annulled, the penalty of sin would have been set aside also.
+Yahoshua die for sin, that is the times we violated the Law (1 John 3:4).
+Sin demanded the death sentence.
+If the law could have been annulled then the penalty of sin would have been done away with as well.

-"For where no law is, there is no transgression."
+"For where there is no law, there is no transgression (sin)."
 Rom 4:15

 But so strong was the authority of the unchangeable law that Yahuweh Himself would not abolish it, not even to save His own Son.
 It cost something to uphold the Law and pay the maximum penalty.
-No one will ever know how much it cost the Heavenly Father in having to watch His Son suffer and die.
+No one will ever know how much it cost the Heavenly Father in having to watch His Son suffer and die in order to redeem those that would come to him.
 But how thankful we should be that His love was as perfect as his justice.
-The Savior in his own body bore the penalty of sin, justified the law, and the transgressor.
-That's if we turn from our sins and allow the Messiah to live his life in us.
+The Savior in his own body bore the penalty of sin in order to fulfill the requirement of the Law, that is the death sentence we were all under.
+That's if we turn from our sins by stop violating God's Law and allow the Messiah to live his life in us.
 (Gal 2:20; Gal 6:7; 1 Joh 2:6).

 In all the universe the heavenly Father, Yahuweh, could not have displayed a more convincing and irrefutable argument in favor of His Law.
 Many today fail to understand that the Law is a reflection of His holiness and righteousness, and it will never be done away with.

 If anyone has any questions as to something I've said here, or if you feel I've overlooked something, please let me know and I'll be sure to included it in an updated article.
-Or if someone has questions concerning the feast days, food laws, or Sabbath day, such as Romans 14, or Peter's vision on the roof, please ask.
+Or if someone has any questions concerning the feast days (Lev 23; Deut 16), food laws (Lev 11; Deut 14), the Sabbath day (Exo 20:8-11; Deut 5:12-14), or passages that people often times misunderstand such as Romans 14:5, Act 10:9-17 - Peter's vision on the roof, please ask.
 If I don't already have an article posted on the site I will type one up and list it with the others.

 May Yahuweh bless the honest heart that is seeking to serve Him in spirit and "truth".